-- 14. Safety Chain Always attach safety chain to the towing vehicle.
+- Safety Chain Always attach safety chain to the towing vehicle.
 Never tow the light tower with the safety chain unattached. - 15.
 Ball Hitch Coupler Attach this coupler to the towing vehicle.
 Use only the specified ball diameter as indicated on your coupler.
 Use of any other ball diameter will create an extremely dangerous condition which can result in separation of the coupler and ball or ball failure. - 16.
 Vertical Mast Winch Use this winch to raise the mast to the vertical position. - Mast Lock/Release Pin Pull this pin to start placing the tower mast in the vertical position.
-When tower mast has reached full vertical position, insert pin to keep mast from falling. - Tie-Down Points Used to tie down light tower with strap or chains to allow even application of force to the front and rear of the equipment during transport. - 19.
-License Light This light illuminates the license plate.
-Whenever towing of the light tower is required, make sure this light is operational.
+When tower mast has reached full vertical position, insert pin to keep mast from falling. - Tie-Down Points Used to tie down light tower with strap or chains to allow even application of force to the front and rear of the equipment during transport. - Brake Lights Before towing the light tower, make sure that these lights are operational and are working correctly.
+Never tow the light tower if these lights are inoperative.

-- Brake Lights Before towing the light tower, make sure that these lights are operational and are working correctly.
-Never tow the light tower if these lights are inoperative. - Engine Exhaust Pipe Directs engine exhaust to the rear of the light tower.
+- 20. Engine Exhaust Pipe Directs engine exhaust to the rear of the light tower.
 NEVER block this exhaust pipe with obstructions.
-ALWAYS place the generator in an area free of obstructions. - 22.
+ALWAYS place the generator in an area free of obstructions. - 21.
 Tires This light tower uses a ST175-13C size tire.
 Replace with only recommended tire size.
-Never tow light tower with bad or worn tires. - 23.
-Documentation Box Contains information regarding the light tower. - 24.
-Auxiliary Output Receptacle Plate Wired ready to install an output receptacle. - 25.
-Auxiliary Output Receptacle Plate Wired ready to install an output receptacle.
+Never tow light tower with bad or worn tires. - 22.
+Documentation Box Contains information regarding the light tower. - 23.
+Auxiliary Output Receptacle Wired ready to install an output receptacle. - 24.
+Auxiliary Output Receptacle Wired ready to install an output receptacle.